S3-working-group/s3-practical-guide/docs/resolve-objections.md

 <div class="bottom-nav">
-<a href="test-arguments-qualify-as-objections.html" title="Back to: Test Arguments Qualify as Objections">◀</a> <a href="co-creation-and-evolution.html" title="Up: Co-Creation and Evolution">▲</a> <a href="evaluate-and-evolve-agreements.html" title="Read next: Evaluate And Evolve Agreements">▶ Read next: Evaluate And Evolve Agreements</a>
+<a href="test-arguments-qualify-as-objections.html" title="Back to: Test Arguments Qualify as Objections">◀</a> <a href="sensemaking-and-decisionmaking.html" title="Up: Sensemaking and Decisionmaking">▲</a> <a href="evaluate-and-evolve-agreements.html" title="Read next: Evaluate And Evolve Agreements">▶ Read next: Evaluate And Evolve Agreements</a>
 </div>